smy20011/HyakumantenbaraTracking/README.md

-#Hyakumantenbara Sub Tracking
+# Hyakumantenbara Sub Tracking

 Due to insane sub growth of Hyakumantenbara, her sub count need to be tracked in minutes level instead of daily level.

-Visit data/ directory to see the sub growth history of Hyakumantenbara.
+Visit the data/ directory to see the sub growth history of Hyakumantenbara.